aaronbloomfield/ics/hws/hw-rootkits.md

 - Similarly, the `PATH` environment variable indicates all the possible locations that the system looks for when you want to execute a command.
 You can view it with `echo $PATH`
 - If you finished the backdoored `sha224sum` rootkit, but it's not printing out anything, consider flushing out stdout to force print the contents in the stdout buffer.
 - `exec()` refers to a family of functions that can execute other processes; we recommend using `execl()` for this assignment (though you are free to do otherwise!)
+- If `make` does not work, you can try running `sudo apt install --fix-missing`  and then run `make` again to see if that fixes the problem

 ### Submission

+#### Sanity checks

+A few things to check before you submit...

+- Task 3: in your Makefile, you should *NOT* move any files to /usr/bin -- our grading scripts will do that for you
+- Task 4: your sha384sum does *not* display the wget output

+#### Submission

 The following files will need to be submitted: